Skip to content

 Does Processing Affect the Macronutrient Profile of Dry Fruits?

-A food chemist would note the following:
+Food chemists note the following:

 • Roasting: Dry roasting nuts can drive off a small amount of residual moisture, which can slightly concentrate the macronutrients by weight.
 Roasting in oil, however, will add fat and calories to the final product.

 • Sulphuring: The process of treating fruits with SO2 has no significant impact on the macronutrient profile.
+Learn about sulphured vs. unsulphured options.

 • Added Ingredients: The most significant changes come from adding other ingredients.
 Sugar-coated nuts, honey-roasted peanuts, or osmotically-dried cranberries will have a much higher carbohydrate and sugar content than their unprocessed counterparts.

 Always read the ingredient list to ensure you’re evaluating the natural food, not added sugars or oils.
+Our guide on reading labels helps identify quality products.

 Frequently Asked Questions on Dry Fruit Macronutrients